• Skip to main content

 By default, on the Galaxy S21 camera app preview screen, there are 4 buttons on the camera modes region, as shown in the screenshot below.

-Please note, when you rotate the phone, the preview screen rotate except for the icons.
+Please note when you rotate the phone, the preview screen rotates except for the icons.
 In other words, the camera modes region is always positioned there.
 The orientation of the icon and text do not change either.

 You can tap any of the mode buttons to switch to that camera mode.